Zootopia: Marketing

 The first teaser trailer was released online at Walt Disney Animation Studios' YouTube page on June 11, 2015.
 A second teaser trailer was released online again at Walt Disney Animation Studios' YouTube page on November 23, 2015, featuring a sequence of the film where the main characters encounter a Department of Mammal Vehicles (based on the DMV) run entirely by sloths.
 The official theatrical trailer for the film was released online at Walt Disney Animation Studios' YouTube page on New Year's Eve 2015.
 Figures of Judy Hopps and Nick Wilde were released for Disney Infinity 3.0 on March 1, 2016.

 In addition, the studio devoted considerable marketing attention to the furry fandom demographic, believing that they would logically be most interested in this film project.

 Release

 Theatrical

-Zootopia was released on March 4, 2016, in Disney Digital 3-D, RealD 3D, and IMAX 3D, making it the first Disney animated film shown in domestic IMAX theatres since Treasure Planet (2002).
+Zootopia was released on March 4, 2016, in Disney Digital 3-D, 4DX, RealD 3D, and IMAX 3D, making it the first Disney animated film shown in domestic IMAX theaters since Treasure Planet (2002).
 It was shown for the first time to the public as a feature film in an international competition for a young audience during the Brussels Animation Film Festival in Belgium on February 7, and was screened to the general media and audience on February 13.

 In China, the state's SAPPRFT granted the film a rare two-week extension to play in theaters in addition to its limited 30-day run, which was to have ended on April 3.